Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 **Combo** | 48 | 60 | 160
 **Damage** | 4 | 4 | 8
 **!-Count** | 24 | 30 | 30

+**Time**\
+Remember that you need to interact with the Mayor, the Hanging Tree and Zero's Dog House to start looking for the Spiral Hill Key.

+**Combo**\
+You can just use the Hidden Place on top of the Town Hall.
+It's quite literally on top of you where you're starting.

+**Damage**\
+Avoid taking damage from the statues.

+**!-Count**\
+The Hidden Place on top of the Town Hall is a fine choice.

 <img align="left" width="72" height="72" src="https://media.retroachievements.org/Badge/248693.png">